DhananjayAshok/UnityHelpers/PlayerController/README.md

 ```
 ## Basic Momentum based movement

-We can add lingering momentum to make movement more realistic, specifically when jumping through the air (if we can't move much in mid-air)
+We can add lingering momentum to make movement more realistic, specifically when jumping through the air

 Track the momentum of the player in a Vector3 object, and use it to add to the final velocity.
 Clamp the magnitude to make sure it doesn't blow up on you.
 ```